jac08h/jac08h.github.io/_posts/2023-01-31-2-focus-on-the-trajectory-not-the-current-state.md

 ---
 layout: post
-title: "The Path is the Goal: How to Make Achieving Things more Manageable"
+title: "Focus on the Trajectory, Not the Current State"
 author: Jakub Halmeš
 ---